Is there anything more magical than a cross-country road trip?

 Our car’s MPG: 33.
 We have a small car that gets pretty good gas mileage.
 The downside is that we have to pack light!
 Read: Packing a Small Car for a Big Trip for more on that!

-Average price per gallon: $2.20.
-This varies wildly depending on where you travel.
+Average price per gallon: $3.60.
+This varies quite a bit, depending on where you travel.
 We live in a state with fairly expensive gas prices, so we just used the going rate.

 Estimated mileage: 6,500 miles.
-We were heading to Port Townsend, Washington from Vermont to visit our boy.
+On our most recent road trip, we headed to Port Townsend, Washington from Vermont to visit our son.
 We typed it into Google Maps, along with a few destinations we didn’t want to miss.
 Then we rounded up because we never take the quickest route anywhere!

 Once you have an estimate of your gas cost, you can estimate additional transportation costs like tolls and parking fees.